amy-j-lewis1432/Pull-my-leg-request-tutorial/README.md

 What did the ocean say to the beach? nice to sea you

-What type of cheese do you use if you need to hide a horse?
+What type of cheese do you use if you need to hide a horse?  alot of it

 What type of cheese is made backwards? edam